Skip to Main Content

 Revise your draft.

-Edit and proofread the final draft.
+Edit and proofread your final draft.

-A WRITER AT WORK: Patrick O’Malley’s Revision Process
+Patrick O’Malley’s Revision Process

 REFLECTION